gavineadie/SatelliteKit/README.md

 Translation from C++ and Java, testing and distribution by [Gavin Eadie](mailto:gavineadie.dev@icloud.com)

 ---
-- `version/tag 1.0.0 ..
+`version/tag 1.0.0 ..
 (2019 Jun 14)`

-  First Swift Package Manager (SwiftPM) version.
+- First Swift Package Manager (SwiftPM) version.

-- `version/tag 1.0.8 ..
+`version/tag 1.0.8 ..
 (2019 Oct 03)`

-  Corrects an error in the computation of azimuth-elevation-distance.
+- Corrects an error in the computation of azimuth-elevation-distance.

-- `version/tag 1.0.9 ..
+`version/tag 1.0.9 ..
 (2019 Oct 03)`

-move "debugDescription()" from "tle" to "sat"
+- move "debugDescription()" from "TLE" to "Satellite"

-remove public access to "dragCoeff"
+- remove public access to "dragCoeff" (it's never used)

+`version/tag 1.0.16 ..
+(2020 Jan 27)`

+- update copyright year to 2020

 ---